-For this activity, there was no measurable gross revenue or net profit to the HSBC Group during the first quarter of 2024.
+For this activity, there was no measurable gross revenue or net profit to the HSBC Group during the third quarter of 2024.

-Activity related to U.S. Executive Order 13382 The HSBC Group had an individual customer in Asia that was designated under Executive Order 13382 in 2023.
-The customer's accounts were restricted at the time of designation and the relationship was exited in the first quarter of 2024.
+Activity related to U.S. Executive Order 13382 The HSBC Group has an individual customer in Asia that was designated under Executive Order 13882 in the second quarter of 2023.
+The customer's accounts were restricted at the time and the relationship was exited in the third quarter of 2024.
 As part of the exit process, the HSBC Group returned the customer's funds to the customer.